Fibromyalgia vs. MS – What is the Difference?

 What is Fibromyalgia?

-Fibromyalgia is a condition which causes a number of different symptoms throughout the body.
+Fibromyalgia is a condition that causes several different symptoms throughout the body.
 The most common symptoms of fibromyalgia include:

 What Causes Fibromyalgia?